springernature/vpat/springerlink.md

 <br><br>
 When the transfer process is complete, content will use a unified design style with consistent presentation and functionality.
 <br><br>
-Pages located at checkout.springer.com deal with sensitive information and have an intentionally stripped-down design.
-The presentation of this set of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
+Pages located at checkout.springer.com and order.springer.com are rendered in two separate, inconsistent designs.
+We are in the process of transferring all checkout content to this new design.
+Both checkout configurations deal with sensitive information and have an intentionally stripped-down design, and do not share the same navigation system as the main site.
+The presentation of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>
 <tr id="error-suggestion" valign="top">